opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## Step 3: Search your data with a filter

-Now you can create a k-NN search that specifies filters by using Query DSL Boolean clauses.
+Now you can create a k-NN search that specifies filters by using query DSL Boolean clauses.
 You need to include your reference point to search for nearest neighbors.
 Provide an x-y coordinate for the point within the `vector` field, such as `"vector": [ 5.0, 4.0]`.

- To learn more about how to specify ranges with Query DSL, see [Range query]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/term/#range).
+ To learn more about how to specify ranges with query DSL, see [Range query]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/term/#range).
 {: .note }

 #### Sample request